nagyistoce/hookops-lab/_posts/2017-02-15-find-saas-customers.markdown

 For example, if you’re testing the best time of the day to send emails – 9:00am or 9:00pm -- then you need to randomly split your list into two groups and send out the exact same email to both groups.
 If everything else about the emails is exactly the same, then you’ll know that any difference in conversion rate is due to the time it was sent out.

-Conclusion

 These three mistakes seem pretty simple, and yet you’ll face dismal amounts of traffic if you make these mistakes too.
 So be sure to test everything, diversify your traffic methods, and take consistent steps every day to build your traffic.

 Of course the question is, what else should you be doing to build traffic?
 And another one: what is the best way to bring in targeted traffic?

-The answers to these questions can make or break your business, which is why you’ll want to get your answers from the best source around: [20 Predictable Hook Triggers](https://rkcudjoe.withcoach.com/predictable-hook-triggers.html)
+The answers to these questions can make or break your SaaS business, which is why you should get your answers from old-school SaaS marketers: [**20 Predictable Hook Triggers**](https://rkcudjoe.withcoach.com/predictable-hook-triggers.html)

 But don’t take my word for it – check it out for yourself by clicking the link above to find out what you’ve been missing.
 And do it now, before this very special offer disappears.